-- Private piano is available for students in grades 1-12.
+- Private piano and strings lesson are available for students in grades 1-12.

-- Elementary choir is offered for young people in grades 1-5 and Elementary band begins in fifth grade.
+- Elementary choir is offered for young people in grades 1-5; Elementary band begins in fifth grade.

 - Senior High Choir and Band complete the classroom musical training at NCS.

 - NCS students compete in the South Carolina Association of Christian Schools Annual Fine Arts Festival with over 1,500 students participating.
-Winners advance to the American Association of Christian Schools Fine Arts Competition at Bob Jones University in Greenville with over 3,500 participants.
+Winners advance to the American Association of Christian Schools Fine Arts Festival at Bob Jones University in Greenville with over 3,500 participants.

 - In addition to the competitions, these bands, choirs, and ensembles delight us with formal concerts in the fall, winter, and spring.

-- Some speech instruction is available to Elementary students.
-Middle School Speech is available and Senior High Speech is required.
+- We provide some speech instruction to Elementary students.
+Junior High Speech is available and Senior High Speech is required.

 - Elementary students have a structured physical education class each week.
-Students in grades 6-8 are required to take Health/PE daily.
+Students in grades 6-8 are required to take physical education daily.

-- A soccer league for students in K5-Grade 5 practices during the week and plays games on Saturdays.
+- A fall soccer league for students in K5-Grade 5 practices during the week and plays on Saturdays.

-- We compete in the SCACS Coastal Conference, which alternates hosting the State Championship Tournaments.
+- We compete in the SCACS Coastal Conference Division 2A.

-- We have a very active chapter of the ACHS (American Christian Honor Society) for outstanding students in grades 10-12.
+- We have very active chapters of the NHS (National Honor Society) and ACHS (American Christian Honor Society) for outstanding students in grades 10-12.
 Character, leadership, service, and scholarship are all entry requirements.